Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists all Federal Register agencies with slugs, and explicitly ties it to fed_register_search_documents, differentiating it from sibling tools.
-The example usage reinforces the purpose.
+The description clearly states the tool lists Federal Register agencies with slugs, and explicitly ties it to the need for `fed_register_search_documents`.
+It provides a concrete example query ('what's the FedReg slug for Veterans Affairs?'), making the purpose unmistakable and distinguishing it from sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.